shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-testing-truffle.md

 }
 ```

-The `constructor(_nda, _candidates)` handles the instantiation of a new Election contract, it declares two `array of string` parameters named `_nda` and `_candidates` respectively.
-The constructor is responsible for setting values for an Election such as `name`, `description` and `candidates`.
-It is apparent from this that we need a unit test that validates that when instantiated, the contract variables are set to the values passed to the constructor through the arguments.
+The `constructor(_nda, _candidates)` handles the instantiation of a new Election contract, it declares two arrays of strings named `_nda` and '\_candidates`respectively.
+The constructor is responsible for setting values for an Election such as `name`, `description`and`candidates`.
+It is apparent from this that we need a unit test that validates that when instantiated, the contract variables are set to the same values passed to the constructor through the arguments.

-The `addCandidate(_name)` function takes a `string` argument named `_name` - the name of the candidate - its function is to add a candidate to the `candidates mapping` variable.
-The function is called in the constructor so we can validate that it works as expected from the constructor test case.
+The `addCandidate(_name)` function takes a `string` argument named `_name`, the name of the candidate.
+It will add a candidate to the `candidates mapping` variable and increment the `candidatesCount`.
+Because this function is called in the constructor, we can validate that it works as expected from the constructor test case.

-The `vote(_candidate)` function takes a uint256 argument named `_candidate`.
-This function is used to increment the total numbers of votes a candidate has and also adds the address of the voter to the `voters` mapping.
-Testing this will require a unit test that calls this function and validates that the necessary variables are set to the arguments passed to the function.
-One more thing we need to do here is to find a way to test for the two `require()` statements to make sure the function fails according to the rule.
+The `vote(_candidate)` function takes a uint256 argument named '\_candidate`.
+This function is used to increment the total numbers of votes a candidate has and also adds the address of the voter to the `voters mapping`.
+Testing this will require the function to be called to validate the variables being set to the arguments as they are passed to the function.
+One more thing we need to do here is to test for the two `require()` statements to make sure the function fails according to the rule.

 We can map out the above to the following test cases:

-`Contructor()` test case
+`contructor()` test case

 ```
 when the contract is instantiated  with (["US Election", "Presidential Election"], ["Satoshi", "Musk"])